Ivo-Evans/notes/node-and-networks/node.md

 You can also go to jwt.io

 ###### expiration v.s. manual logout
 Stateless authentication is great for logins that you've planned to expire at a certain time, but isn't so straightforward for manually logging out.
-For instance, you might need to store a blacklist of forbidden tokens or of their unique ids, for tokens which are still in date but which are marked as logged-out - but since you'd be storing this, it wouldn't be stateless authentication any more.
+For instance, you might need to store a blacklist of forbidden tokens (or of their unique ids) which are still in date but which are marked as logged-out - but since you'd be storing things, it wouldn't be stateless authentication any more.

 Here's a meme I nicked from an [article on the topic](https://dev.to/_arpy/how-to-log-out-when-using-jwt-4ajm)